Why Commission The House Shop for a Tenant Reference?

 Our full tenant reference covers:

-- Written confirmation of income/ employment from employer
+- Written and verbal confirmation of income/ employment from employer

 - Bank verification